 my German portable typewriter

 It all started when I won first prize in a little writing competition in my home town (with Death walks round the world).
-To test the water I applied in 1985 for a regional Arts Council bursary: if I get it, I'll start working as a writer; if I don't, I'll write - but only when I feel like it.
-I got it, and have now built up a body of written work amounting to exactly 50 short stories (with 11 at late draft stage) and three short novels (one still in progress).
-I prefer short stories; until recently they were badly neglected in the UK.
-Before I became self-employed in 1992 they also suited my extended lunch hours in Nottingham city library.
-Now they suit my time 'management'.
-Poetry I mostly keep private, except to illustrate personal areas of this site, I don't know why.
-I tend to hop around between art, music and writing.
-The typewriter (above left) is a neat little German portable I once used for poetry.
+To test the water, in 1985 I applied for a regional Arts Council bursary: if I get it, I'll start writing more seriously; if I don't, I'll only write when I feel like it.
+I got it, and have since built a body of work amounting to over 50 short stories (with 11 at late draft stage) and three short novels (two still in progress).
+Short stories were once badly neglected in the UK, but until I left full-time work in 1992 they suited my extended lunch hours in Nottingham city library; now they suit my time management style.
+I mainly keep poetry private (little confidence in it, mainly!) although I’ve used it to illustrate one personal area of this site.
+I tend to move between between art, music and writing.
+I once used the neat little German portable (above left) for poetry.
 The first thing I ever did on a (green-screen Amstrad) computer was write.

 Short stories